Guide to Different Types of Homes

 More affordable than other detached homes Lot fees may be high and rising

-May be able to move the home from one site to another May have a reputation for shoddy construction based on older “mobile” homes
+May be able to move the home from one site to another You own the home but not the land under it

 9. Cabins

 Most people tend to think of a cabin as a cozy second home that’s made of logs or covered in cedar shakes.
-But there’s no reason a cabin can’t be your primary residence, especially if you don’t have to commute to work every day.
+But there’s no reason a cabin can’t be your primary residence.

 Just as with any other type of property, the price of a cabin can vary based on size, age, location, and amenities.
 If there’s an HOA, those fees can add to the cost.

-The financing for buying a vacation home — aka a second home — and buying an investment property differ.
-Loans for second homes have the same rates as primary homes.
+If you’re considering a cabin because you’re buying a vacation home — aka a second home — know that loans for second homes have the same rates as primary homes.
 A 20% down payment is typical.

 Pros and Cons of Buying a Cabin